Stand-With-Crypto/swc-web/docs/Contributing.md

   - The database will be based on the `DATABASE_URL` provided in your local `.env` file - we will refer to this as "the database you are connected to"
 - `npm run codegen` - generates TypeScript definitions for any GraphQL operations we have defined in our codebase
   - Whenever you make GraphQL query updates (_e.g._ our DTSI integration), you should run this command to update your TypeScript definitions
-- `npm run codegen:schemas` - if any of the GraphQL schemas changed for our 3rd-party API partners (_e.g._ https://www.dotheysupportit.com/), run this command to pull in the latest schemas
+- `npm run codegen:schemas` - if any of the GraphQL schemas change for our 3rd-party API partners (_e.g._ https://www.dotheysupportit.com/), run this command to pull in the latest updates
 - `npm run intl:extract-compile` - generates initial translation files
 - `npm run storybook` - view isolated [storybook stories](https://storybook.js.org/)
-- When checking out someone else's branch with changes - if you encounter TypeScript errors, run `npm run newbranch` to execute several common commands that may fix these errors
+- `npm run newbranch` - A useful command to run after checking out a newbranch or pulling the latest from `main` to ensure your local environment is configured correctly

 ### Updating the database schema

 If you are not a core contributor, reach out to one to make any DB schema updates your PR needs.
-If you're a core contributor, follow this steps whenever you need to make Prisma Schema changes
+If you're a core contributor, follow these steps whenever you need to make Prisma Schema changes

 - `npx prisma generate` - updates your Prisma TypeScript definitions
 - Then, depending on your situation, run either of the following:
   - `npx prisma db push` - if your changes are _not_ breaking and you want to maintain the values in your database, then run this command; this will simply push the schema changes to the database instance you are connected to
-  - `npm run db:seed` - if you do have breaking changes, or if you just want to reset your database values, then run this command; this command force-pushes the schema updates to the database instance you are connected to, wiping all existing information and freshly populating the database with seed data

-### Running One Time Scripts On Testing or Production Environment
+### Running One Time Scripts in Testing or Production Environment

-On a testing or production environment, it is recommended to run the script through Inngest admin dashboard:
+In our testing or production environment, it is recommended to run a script through the Inngest admin dashboard:

 - Select the function you want to run
-- Click the invoke button in the right corner
+- Click the invoke button in the top right corner
 - Update the data fields to pass any data needed by the script
 - Click "Invoke Function"